anjanasaravanan/openCAL/docs/source/mechanical.rst

 Rotation Stage
 ##############
 The rotation stage is a 3D-printed assembly which incorporates a gear train, linear stage, and vial holder.
 This is how the vial is held and rotated during the printing process, with built-in fine lateral adjustment for alignment purposes.
+Alignment can also be adjusted by loosening the thumbscrews to slide the vertical extrusion post back and forth.
+We use a 2-1 gear ratio with 3D printed gears.

+Motor
+*****
+We used a `Pololu motor<https://www.pololu.com/product/2215>`_ for prototyping, which meets our torque requirements and can thus be integrated into our final design.

 Linear Stage
 *************

     This 3-D printed piece makes use of a dovetail joint plus a nut, bolt, and spring to make small adjustments to vial alignment rather than sliding the entire vertical extrusion back and forth.
+This is an experimental part of our rotation stage which is under development.

 Vial Holder
 ************